Mouna-02/Auto-Workshops/CAN/README.md

 # CAN bus hands-on

 To discover the CAN bus, this repo holds a fork of "Instrument Cluster Simulator for SocketCAN" aka **ICSim** : https://github.com/zombieCraig/ICSim

-It extends the basic ICSim with some specific features :
+The version used is tht of Quarkslab's workshop : https://github.com/phil-eqtech/CH-Workshop which extends the basic ICSim with some specific features :
 * Some controls are not related to a CAN frame, to simulate sensors/actuators on ECU
 * A very basic diag tool is simulated to help understanding UDS protocol
 * A few OBD-II and UDS commands are supported
-* To learn with fun, a scoring system with few challenges has been implemented

 ![Main UI](https://raw.githubusercontent.com/phil-eqtech/CH-Workshop/master/media/interface.png)
 ![Controls](https://raw.githubusercontent.com/phil-eqtech/CH-Workshop/master/media/controls.png)

-If you are not running on Linux or you don't want to compile the application, a virtual machine (1.1Gb) is available here : https://mega.nz/file/YbRylYBZ#KMW4zd3JmxnkbZCmlqBhkwpty-k6-tacLpci9MnZRms
-Login : barbhack - password : 12345678

 ## Challenges